naver/splade/anserini_evaluation/README.md

  -impact -pretokenized
 ```

-## 5. Evaluating the results with pytrec
+## 5. Evaluating the results with trec_eval

-Finally we can evaluate the results using pytrec.
+Finally we can evaluate the results using trec_eval.
 Here we do MAP, MRR@10 and Recall@k for various values of k.
-To do so, we first need to convert the qrels from msmarco format to trec format:
+To do so, we first need to convert the qrels from MS MARCO format to trec format:

 ```
 python $PATH_ANSERINI/tools/scripts/msmarco/convert_msmarco_to_trec_qrels.py \